owncloud-archive/documentation/admin_manual/configuration/ldap/ldap_proxy_cache_server_setup.rst

 A configuration appears by default, adjusted it to your users configuration.

-If required, adjust the login paramethers additional login attributes.
+If required, adjust the login parameters additional login attributes.

 You can check users with any of the allowed login options.
 You can adjust them or leave them the way they are.